 Food Plant and Animal Inspections

-Travellers are often surprised when they are told that a piece of fruit or meat they are carrying can cause serious damage to Canada.
-Certain goods are restricted or prohibited because they can harbour foreign animal and plant pests and diseases that could threaten Canada's economy and pose a risk to human, plant or animal health or cause irreparable harm to Canada's crops, livestock, pets and environment.
+Did you know that a piece of fruit or meat you bring back to Canada with you could be harmful to our ecosystems?
+Certain food, plants, animals and related products are restricted or prohibited because they can harbour foreign animal and plant pests and diseases.
+These pests and diseases could threaten Canada's economy, pose a risk to human, plant or animal health, or cause irreparable harm to Canada's crops, livestock, or environment.

-Certain items are also prohibited or restricted because they are subject to controls under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
-CITES sets controls on the international trade and movement of animal and plant species that are or may be threatened due to excessive commercial exploitation.
+In addition, some goods may be prohibited or restricted because they are subject to controls under the Convention on International Trade in Endangered Species of Wild Fauna and Flora.

 - Date modified: